NYPL/metadata-documentation/metadata/element/identifier/identifier.md

 <dd>definition TK</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/bnumber/">NYPL catalog ID (B-number)</a></dt>
-<dd>Primary identifier for a bibliographic record in Sierra, where b-number (or “bnumber”) is short for bibliographic number
+<dd>primary identifier for a bibliographic record in Sierra, where b-number (or “bnumber”) is short for bibliographic number

 </dd>